 When extreme weather comes to UBC, Building Operations in Vancouver and Facilities Management in the Okanagan are responsible for managing snow and ice.
 Find out more about how campus will be kept safe during extreme weather, and how to report slippery conditions: Vancouver | Okanagan.
 To help keep yourself safe, please ensure you wear appropriate footwear when outdoors and use the main entrances of buildings.

-Pursuant to Policy 68 (PDF), if UBC is subject to extreme winter weather conditions, the administration may decide to cancel classes and curtail non-essential services.
-Faculty, staff and students should visit the University website (www.ubc.ca or ok.ubc.ca) for closure notices and information.
-While the University will inform TV and radio stations of campus closures, the UBC homepage is the authoritative spot for all information.
-Department Heads and Administrators should have clear procedures in place to notify students, staff and faculty when classes are cancelled and non-essential services curtailed.
+Pursuant to Disruption of Classes/Services by Snow Policy: the Snow Policy (SC5) (formerly Policy #68), if UBC is subject to extreme winter weather conditions, the administration may decide to cancel classes/exams and curtail non-essential services.
+Faculty, staff and students should visit their campus website (www.ubc.ca or ok.ubc.ca) for notices and information.
+While the university will inform TV and radio stations of campus conditions, the UBC homepage is the authoritative spot for all information.
+Department heads and administrators should have clear procedures in place to notify students, staff and faculty when classes/exams are cancelled and non-essential services curtailed.

-Make sure all faculty and staff know the procedures, and how they are to learn about snow closure.
-This may include updates on the Faculty or Department home page, emails, recorded voice mails in offices, and telephone trees.
+Make sure all faculty and staff know the procedures, and how they are to learn about current conditions.
+This may include updates on the faculty or department home page, emails, recorded voice mails in offices, and telephone trees.

-If you have essential CUPE 2950 positions, follow the process as outlined in Article 13.01 and Letter of Agreement 13.01, which requires communication with Human Resources (contact Maynard Witvoet at email@example.com) and the Union.
+If you have essential CUPE 2950 positions, follow the process as outlined in Article 13.01 and Letter of Agreement 13.01, which requires communication with Human Resources (contact Korey Onyskevitch at firstname.lastname@example.org) and the union.
 This does not preclude your ability to request additional essential services should the need arise.

 Communications regarding winter or extreme weather conditions are campus-specific (Vancouver campus, Okanagan campus, and the hospitals).